Charlie Parnell Memorial Award for Excellence in Special Education

 - 2010 - Kelly Pederson, Groveland Elementary

-All teachers and staff members who work with Minnetonka students with special needs are eligible for this award.
-Nominations will be accepted through March 1.
-Parents and staff members who work with children with special needs are encouraged to submit a letter of nomination.
+All teachers and staff members who worked with Minnetonka students with special needs were eligible for this award.

 The Charlie Parnell Award: History and Philosophy

 by Amy Parnell

 Charlie Parnell was a dedicated parent and volunteer in the Minnetonka School District who passed away in July 2006 at the untimely age of 40.
 He left behind his wife Amy and three children, Laura, Kelly and Ben who are students in the Minnetonka Schools.

 Few parents, including Charlie and Amy, ever forget the moment their child was first diagnosed with a disability or special health care need.
 In their book, You Will Dream New Dreams, Stanley Klein and Kim Schive capture many of these feelings.
 "There is sadness, some dreams are lost.
 You will mourn, but you can heal.
 You will be happy again; you will dream new dreams."

 Charlie loved being a dad and saw the beauty in what made each of his children unique, especially Kelly who was born with low muscle tone.
 Charlie and Kelly were alike in so many ways.
 With smiles and personalities that could light up a room, they shared the special gift of impacting everyone they have met.
 Charlie was a successful entrepreneur who was not afraid of hard work.
 Like Charlie, Kelly’s motivation and determination has enabled her to surpass all expectations.
 It takes a village to raise a child and Kelly is thriving in large part thanks to the support she has received from Minnetonka Public School District staff since she was four months old.